kepano/kepano-obsidian/Readme.md

 ## Rating system

-Anything with a `rating` is a number that goes from 1 to 7
+Anything with a `rating` uses an integer from 1 to 7

   - 7 — **Perfect**, must try, life-changing, go out of your way to seek this out
   - 6 — **Excellent**, worth repeating